kailash-manasarovar/statement/docs/timeline/2026/june.md

 ![Marple on the case](../../content/images/MARPLE.png)

-- And wishing the Ozzies very well indeed.

 !!! quote "Principle of miracles number 19"
     - Miracles rest on the law and order of eternity, not of time.